Enhancement of crossed Andreev reflection in a superconducting ladder connected to normal metal leads: NM-SC-NM with barriers

-When we turn to the experiments, we find that the enhancement factor is even smaller.
-Russo~et~al~\cite{russo05s} have performed experiments on a set-up that is qualitatively an NM-SC-NM junction with barriers.
-But, this differs from the calculations mainly with the fact that the NM's are diffusive and the calculations on ballistic NM-SC-NM cannot be taken very seriously.
-However, enhancement of cAR is signalled in experiments and the negative non-local voltage measured is of the order of $10^{-2}$ times the value of normal state voltage.
-This has to be contrasted with the value of $0.8$ that we get in our calculations.
+Experiments so far have found a very small enhancement factor for cAR.
+Russo~et~al~\cite{russo05} have performed experiments on a set-up that is qualitatively an NM-SC-NM junction with barriers.
+But, this differs from the one calculations have been performed on mainly in the fact that the NM's are diffusive while the the calculations have been for NM-SC-NM.
+Thus, the results of the calculations cannot be directly used to understand experiments.
+Nevertheless, evidence of the enhancement of cAR is found in experiments and the negative non-local voltage measured is of the order of $10^{-2}$ times the value of the normal state voltage.
+This is to be contrasted with the value of $0.8$ that we get in our calculations.
 The BdG modes also have an imaginary part to the momentum in addition to the real part which suppresses the non-local subgap transport when the length of the SC is very large.
-In the opposite limit of a short SC region, the electron to hole conversion is too small.
-Also, in the limit when barrier strength $q_0$ is much smaller than the Fermi wavenumber $k_F$, the effect of barrier becomes negligible and the dominance of ET is restored.
-Ideally, to enhance cAR in this setup, $k_F a \sim \pi$ and $q_0 \gtrsim k_F$, so that there is some scope for few back-and-forth reflections for the BdG quasiparticle modes before they decay (real part of $k$ is responsible for this interference) and the electron to hole conversion will also happen.
+In the opposite limit of a short SC region, the electron to hole conversion is very small.
+Also, in the limit of the barrier strength $q_0$ much smaller than the Fermi wavenumber $k_F$, the effect of the barrier becomes negligible and the dominance of ET is restored.
+Ideally, to enhance cAR in this setup, $k_F a \sim \pi$ and $q_0 \gtrsim k_F$ to enable a few back-and-forth reflections of the BdG quasiparticle modes before they decay (the real part of $k$ is responsible for this interference) and electron to hole conversion to happen.

-\subsection{Josephson junction between two-dimensional superconductors}
+\section{Josephson junction between two-dimensional superconductors}